modelica/newsletter/_2024-03/Simcenter_Amesim_2410.md

 ## Accelerated simulations
-While the original aim was to speed up the simulation of Pseudo-Two-Dimensional (P2D) battery models &mdash;&nbsp;achieved with a speedup factor of about&nbsp;9 compared to release 2404&nbsp;&mdash;, two <i>generic</i> solver enhancements have been implemented which have immediate tangible positive consequences on all kinds of &ldquo;large&rdquo; models, which includes **Simcenter&nbsp;Amesim** native models but notably also Modelica models and imported Model Exchange FMUs, as soon as the &mdash;&nbsp;default&nbsp;&mdash; variable step solver is selected.
+While the original aim was to speed up the simulation of Pseudo-Two-Dimensional (P2D) battery models &mdash;&nbsp;achieved with a speedup factor of about&nbsp;9 compared to release 2404&nbsp;&mdash;, two <i>generic</i> solver enhancements have been implemented which have tangible positive consequences on all kinds of &ldquo;large&rdquo; models, which means native models but also Modelica models and imported Model Exchange FMUs, as soon as the &mdash;&nbsp;default&nbsp;&mdash; variable step solver is selected.
 These enhancements, activated by default, are:

 * A new heuristic for optimized calculations of Jacobian matrices,
 * An optimized handling of sparse linear systems.

 ## Improved code generation for Modelica and imported FMUs
-On top of that, the code generation performed behind the scenes when creating a Modelica model, importing an FMU, a pre-trained neural network ([ONNX](https://onnx.ai/ ) file) or a response surface, has been significantly upgraded to &ldquo;V2&rdquo;, featuring lightweight and more efficient code.
+On top of that, the code generation performed when creating a Modelica model, importing an FMU, a pre-trained neural network ([ONNX](https://onnx.ai/ ) file) or a response surface, has been upgraded to &ldquo;V2&rdquo;, featuring lightweight and more CPU-efficient code.
-For Modelica and FMI, the direct outcome is a more robust coupled simulation with &ldquo;large&rdquo; models (<i>i.e.</i> involving fine-grained spatial discretizations, numerous inputs/outputs, state variables, internal variables and/or parameters) which are a strong trend, for example to serve electrification.
-For highly-hierachical Modelica models, the result is outstanding with compilation and simulation times that compete with 100% Modelica-based tools, for example with models coming from Lawrence Berkeley's open-source [Buildings Library v11.0.0](https://simulationresearch.lbl.gov/modelica/ ).
+For Modelica and FMI, the
+outcome is a more robust coupled simulation with &ldquo;large&rdquo; models (<i>i.e.</i> involving fine-grained spatial discretizations, numerous inputs/outputs, state variables, internal variables and/or parameters) which are a strong trend, for example to serve electrification.
+For highly-hierachical Modelica models, this results in compilation and simulation times that compete with 100% Modelica-based tools, for example with models coming from Lawrence Berkeley's open-source [Buildings Library v11.0.0](https://simulationresearch.lbl.gov/modelica/ ).

 ![](amesim_modelica_2410.png)

 ## Fast-running exported co-simulation FMUs
-Obviously, the above-mentioned solver improvements for native or hybridized **Simenceter&nbsp;Amesim** models are automatically reflected&nbsp;&mdash;&nbsp;<i>embedded</i>&nbsp;&mdash;&nbsp; in exported 1.0, 2.0 or 3.0 FMUs for co-simulation.
+Obviously, the above-mentioned solver improvements for native or hybridized models are automatically reflected&nbsp;&mdash;&nbsp;<i>embedded</i>&nbsp;&mdash;&nbsp; in exported FMUs for co-simulation.
 Combined with the optimized discontinuity handling introduced in release 2304, the speedup is further maximized in this context since at each co-simulation &ldquo;rendez-vous&rdquo; point, the solver's current pace is kept unchanged whenever possible.
 A typical use case is when the **Simcenter&nbsp;Amesim** FMU is connected to a controller model whose outputs may have changed little or not at all during a co-simulation time step.

 For more information on **Simcenter&nbsp;Amesim**, please visit our [website](https://www.plm.automation.siemens.com/global/en/products/simcenter/simcenter-amesim.html ).